coder/docs/admin/satellites/geo-dns.md

 ---
 title: GeoDNS
 description: |
-    Learn how to configure your primary and satellite deployments to share a single hostname.
+    Learn how to configure your primary and satellite deployments so that they share a hostname.
 state: alpha
 ---

-Out of the box, satellites deployments have a different access URL to the primary deployment.
-This may cause confusion for engineering teams located globally.
-This may cause confusion amongst users wondering which access URL they should access Coder from.
+By default, the primary deployment and satellite deployments have different access URLs.
+The use of two access URLs can confuse engineering teams when it comes time to determine which access URL they should use to access Coder.

-Coder supports a GeoDNS configuration where all satellites and the primary deployment share the same hostname, so all users access Coder using a consistent URL but maintain low latency to their workspaces.
+To fix this, Coder supports a GeoDNS configuration where the primary deployment and all satellite deployments share a hostname.
+All users who access Coder use the same URL while still accessing a deployment that offers low latency when connecting to their workspaces.

-> We recommend maintaining separate access URLs for each satellite and primary
+> We recommend maintaining separate access URLs for each primary and satellite
-> deployment alongside the new GeoDNS access URL so you can access specific
+> deployment alongside the new uniform GeoDNS access URL.
+This allows you to
-> deployments while avoiding GeoDNS in the future.
-This guide will walk you
+> access specific deployments while avoiding GeoDNS if necessary in the future.
-> through this configuration process.
+> This guide will walk you through the process of preserving both URLs for your
+> deployments.

 ## Requirements